Shevonne gets ready for yoga in her Sport Lycra headband with design Delf_Conversational by Stacy Iest Hsu.

 3. With the fabric folded in half, fold the fabric again, top to bottom.

 4. Fold the fabric in half, top to bottom, one more time!

 5. Using a pin, secure the raw edges of the fabric.
 The end of your headband should be 8 layers thick.

 6. Using a 1⁄4” seam, sew across the edge you just pinned together.
 I recommend using a stretch stitch to prevent your seam from ripping.
 Turn your fabric right side out.

-7. The great thing about knit fabric, including the Sports Lycra, is that the edges won’t fray like woven fabrics!
+7. The great thing about knit fabric, including the Sport Lycra, is that the edges won’t fray like woven fabrics!
 So, if you’re running out the door for yoga and don’t have time to finish your edges, don’t worry!
 If you do prefer a more finished look and don’t want the edges to roll, you can fold over the top and bottom of your headband about 1⁄4” and topstitch.